-As at balance sheet date, the total liabilities exceeded its total assets by US\$ 1,842,638 (2019: US\$ 2,085,963).
-The financial statements have been prepared on a going concern basis based on the letter of support from the ultimate holding company that financial support will continue to be available and not recall the balance until such time when the company is financially solvent and confirm that if and when required adequate funds will be made available to the company in order for it to meet any liabilities which may fall due.
+As at balance sheet date, the total liabilities exceeded its total assets by US\$ 1,974,728 (2020: US\$ 1,842,637).
+The financial statements have been prepared on a going concern basis based on the letter of support from the ultimate holding company.
+The ultimate holding company has agreed to continue providing sufficient financial support to the Company to enable the Company fulfill all its obligations.